 Plan a picnic

 Whether it is the rolling lawns of Retford Park or the sculpture studded gardens of Norman Lindsay Gallery, there are countless picturesque picnic spots to be found at National Trust properties.
 Spoil her by packing a delicious lunch or afternoon tea and spend the day outdoors with family or loved ones.
 Many of our properties lie in close proximity to wonderful bakeries and delis, making it easy to assemble a basket of gourmet treats.
 On our list?
-Black Cockatoo Bakery and Vincent Diner in the Blue Mountains, The Press Shop and Gumnut Bakery in the Southern Highlands or Clementine Bakery in Yass.
+Black Cockatoo Bakery in the Blue Mountains, Gumnut Patisserie and Baked in Berrima in the Southern Highlands or Clementine Bakery in Yass.

 Tour back through time

-A gracefully restored Victorian property, Grossman House makes a delightful location to spend Mother’s Day with your special person.
-Enjoy a glass of sparkling wine on arrival then join a knowledgeable guide on a tour of the historic house at our exclusive Mother’s Day Delights event.
-End your visit in the beautiful gardens of adjoining Brough House where a selection of refreshments and homemade savoury and sweet delicacies will be served.
+An elegantly restored Victorian property, Grossman House makes a delightful location to spend Mother’s Day.
+Enjoy a glass of sparkling wine on arrival, then join a knowledgeable guide on a tour of the historic house at our exclusive Mother’s Day Delights event.
+End your visit in the beautiful gardens of adjoining Brough House, where a selection of refreshments and homemade sweet and savoury delicacies will be served.
 At Miss Porter’s House, be inspired by three generations of remarkable women at The Magic of Mother’s Day open day.
 Enjoy a tour of the house, listen to stories of the Porter women and browse charming handmade crafts and pot plants.